Improving the employee experience: how to build a usable internal web portal

 Choosing a platform

-Never is this more the case than when choosing the right platform to host your site, as you won’t just have to consider the right choice for the user, but the capabilities of the company’s devices and systems, and security concerns.
-In this case, the simplest choice is often the best.
-Find a flexible tool that works everywhere and requires very little investment.
+Choosing the right platform to host your site is crucial, as it involves balancing user experience, device compatibility, and security concerns.
+You need to consider not only the user experience but also the compatibility with the company's devices and systems, as well as security concerns.
+In such situations, the simplest choice is often the best.
+Opt for a flexible tool that works across various platforms and requires minimal investment.

 Free options like WordPress are often just as effective as a custom package and they’re a lot easier to sell.
 Though, it will be worth championing these as a minimum viable product that can be invested in more heavily later on, as your stakeholders will often be hounded by slick salesmen trying to sell them flashy packages for a lot of money.
 They will often do nothing the free option won’t, but you’ll need to overcome the prejudice that free means bad.